ARTICLES IN SHELTERFORCE since jan 08

 - Interview, Rinku Sen, president and executive director of Race Forward & publisher of Colorlines.com

 In those exhausting and frightening days right after the election in November, I had the good fortune to catch Rinku Sen for a few minutes at the end of a long day of her organization’s biannual Facing Race conference.
-Though she must have been running on next to no sleep by that point, Sen was insightful and earnest and eager to talk about the road ahead.
+Though she must have been running on next to no sleep by that point, Sen was insightful, earnest, and eager to talk about the road ahead.

 - Looking at Places Through Artists’ Eyes